roshipathak20/Elderly-Companion-App/README.md

 # elderly_companion_app
-  Cares that feels like family
+         ❤️Cares that feels like family❤️